-The enacted budget includes \$5,477,300 in funding in fiscal year 2009 and \$6,021,600 in fiscal year 2010 for state equalization of another five cent levy.
-This levy is not dependent on student growth but must be dedicated to a school district's facilities needs.
-For the 2008-2010 fiscal biennium, districts that levied a tax rate subject to recall after June 30, 2007 shall be equalized at 25 percent of the calculated equalization in fiscal year 2009 and 50 percent of the calculated equalization in fiscal year 2010.
-These districts will receive full equalization in the 2010-2012 biennium and thereafter.

-The enacted budget also includes \$6,315,100 in fiscal year 2009 and \$5,997,100 in fiscal year 2010 for state equalization in cases where districts have levied at least a ten cent equivalent tax rate (the initial five cent rate required by FSPK plus five additional cents) or have debt service or other funds committed to facilities which, combined with the initial FSPK required five cent rate, are equivalent to the ten cent rate.
+The recommended budget includes \$7,348,300 in funding in fiscal year 2009 and \$6,925,800 in fiscal year 2010 for state equalization of another five cent levy.
+This levy is not dependent on student growth but must be dedicated to a school district's facilities needs and must have been levied no later than January 1, 2008.
+Finally, the recommended budget includes \$6,050,500 in fiscal year 2009 and \$5,727,700 in fiscal year 2010 for state equalization in cases where districts have levied at least a ten cent equivalent tax rate (the initial five cent rate required by FSPK plus five additional cents) or have debt service or other funds committed to facilities which, combined with the initial FSPK required five cent rate, are equivalent to the ten cent rate.
+The "ten cent equivalent" must have been in force by January 1, 2008.
+Districts eligible for "growth district" equalization are not eligible for this equalization.